xxiaoweii/tp/docs/UserGuide.md

 **Tip:**

+-The input for role is case-sensitive

 -Contacts can be any type of contact: email address, telegram handle, phone number, etc.

 -Courses can be any of the courses offered by NUS

+-Courses can be added without the tutorial classes but tutorial classes must be added with a course (see example below for more details)

 > 📝Note:
 >
-> Please use a comma (,) to separate the different contacts as well as the different courses
+> Please use a comma (,) to separate the different roles, contacts and courses

 -The different fields are colour-coded to differentiate between them.